Allwin-d/Flipkart-clone/README.md

 implemented the Custom hook (UseFetch) for data fetching , and returning the data , loading and error state ;

-Day 3 -> gonna implement the product details page
+Day 3 -> gonna implement the product details page use useQuery to fetch single product data using axios displayed  single product data includes (name,desc, price and brand etc...) used enabled key additionally inside the useQuery key also used useParams to get the value from the Url